LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Database, memory-caching applications: high memory instances
       * Network / CPU-intensive (NLP, ML) - cluster computer instances
       * Accelerated Computing / AI - GPU instances (g3, g4, p2, p3)
+  * Security
+    * IAM policies: can be combined with tagging to control access on a cluster-by-cluster basis
+    * Kerberos
+    * SSH can use kerboros or EC2 key pairs for client authentication
+    * IAM roles:
+      * Every cluster in EMR must have a service role and a role for EC2 instance profile(s).
+These roles, attached via policies, will provide permission(s) to interact with other AWS Services
+      * If a cluster uses automatic scaling, an autoscaling role is necessary
+      * Service linked roles can be used if service for EMR has lost ability to clean up EC2 resources
+      * IAM roles can also be sued for EMRFS requests to S3 to control user access to files with in EMR based on users, groups, or location(s) within S3
+    * Security configurations may be specified for Lake Formation (JSON)
+    * Native integration with  Apache Ranger to provide security for Hive data metastore and Hive instance(s) on EMR
+    * For data security on Hadoop /Hive

 #### AWS Glue:
   * Managed ETL service (fully serverless) used to prepare/transform data for analysis